Suvarna-Dey/demo-rest-assured-framework/README.md

 ### Prerequisites:
 * Java 8 or more
 * Maven
+* Git
 * Any browser for viewing HTML test report
+* Any terminal to run the bash command

 ### Execution:
 Tests can be run by following the below

-* Clone the Github repository
+* Clone the GitHub repository
 * cd into the project folder from the terminal
 * Run the below command: